BlockResearchGroup/compas_3dec/README.md

 # compas_3dec

-Discrete Element Modelling add-on for the COMPAS2 framework using 3DEC by Itasca.
+Discrete Element Modelling add-on for the COMPAS2 framework using 3DEC by Itasca consulting group.

 ## Getting started with this project